Create professional quality collateral with no specialist software

 Social media management

 Crowdfire lets you integrate up to 5 accounts from different platforms (although it doesn’t give analytics with the free version.)
 You can set up Twitter alerts against specific words or phrases using Warble.
 You can also geo-locate these to a specific radius based on lat/long co-ordinates which is very handy for those with a retail presence or if you are looking to attract new business in a specific region.

 Google Scholar removes all the adverts and noise and just provides you with direct access to academic/scholarly reports and articles which are otherwise hard to find.
 Depending on your industry, very useful for researching thought leadership topics, historic case studies and even patents.

 Checking your copy, for non-copywriters

-If you want a quick and easy tool which highlights adverbs, passive voice, sentence structure or complex phrases then Hemmingway is the answer.
+If you want a quick and easy tool which highlights adverbs, passive voice, sentence structure or complex phrases then Hemingway is the answer.
 Simply copy and paste the text you want to review and you can improve it in seconds.

 I hope you found these Martech ideas useful.

-SEEBLUE Marketing are tech sector marketing specialists.
+Seeblue Marketing are tech sector marketing specialists.
 We help our customers to design and deliver strategic projects, scale their marketing and deliver interim Marketing Director Services.
 So whether you are a fast growing tech business or a start up/scale up that has just received VC funding we are here to help you create and deliver commercially robust marketing programmes.